 If you’re into thrifty decorating, you probably know that secondhand/vintage furniture is a budget-friendly way to add great style to your house.
-For me, this is a no brainer.
 I’m pretty cheap (or frugal if you’re being nice about it).
 And, I happen to love old furniture.
 But what happens if you find the perfect piece and it smells like someone used it for an ashtray or Grandma’s beloved perfume for 40 years?
 Find out 6 inexpensive ways to get smells out of furniture:

 Get a cheapo spray bottle from the dollar store and fill it with a mixture of half water/half vinegar.
 Use it to clean your piece including the insides of drawers.
 You can also fill a few bowls with vinegar and let it sit inside the furniture for a day or so.
 I use old t-shirts and rags and use it just like a regular old cleaning product.
 And the best part of this one is you can get a giant bottle of white vinegar for a few bucks.